Masters Tournament: Opening tee shot

 Since 1963, the custom in most years has been to start the tournament with an honorary opening tee shot at the first hole, typically by one or more legendary players.
 For a number of years before 1963, Jock Hutchison and Fred McLeod had been the first pair to tee off, both being able to play as past major championship winners.
 However, in 1963 the eligibility rules were changed and they were no longer able to compete.
 The idea of honorary starters was introduced with Hutchison and McLeod being the first two.
 This twosome led off every tournament from 1963 until 1973 when poor health prevented Hutchison from swinging a club.
 McLeod continued on until his death in 1976.
 Byron Nelson and Gene Sarazen started in 1981 and were then joined by Sam Snead in 1984.
 This trio continued until 1999 when Sarazen died, while Nelson stopped in 2001.
 Snead hit his final opening tee shot in 2002, a little over a month before he died.

 In 2007, Arnold Palmer took over as the honorary starter.
 Palmer also had the honor in 2008 and 2009.
 At the 2010 and 2011 Masters Tournaments, Jack Nicklaus joined Palmer as an honorary co-starter for the event.
 In 2012, Gary Player joined them.
 Palmer announced in March 2016 that a lingering shoulder issue would prevent him from partaking in the 2016 tee shot.
 Palmer was still in attendance for the ceremony.

 Following Palmer's death in 2016, the 2017 ceremony featured tributes; his green jacket was draped over an empty white chair, while everyone in attendance wore "Arnie's Army" badges.

 In 2021 Lee Elder joined Nicklaus and Player as an honorary starter.
 He was invited to join them as he was the first African-American to take part in the Masters in 1975.
 Despite bad health preventing Elder from hitting a shot, he was still present and received a standing ovation from the crowd.

 Two-time Masters champion Tom Watson joined Nicklaus and Player, starting in 2022.

+Food

 Champions' Dinner

 The Champions' Dinner is held each year on the Tuesday evening preceding Thursday's first round.
 The dinner was first held in 1952, hosted by defending champion Ben Hogan, to honor the past champions of the tournament.
 At that time 15 tournaments had been played, and the number of past champions was 11.
 Officially known as the "Masters Club", it includes only past winners of the Masters, although selected members of the Augusta National Golf Club have been included as honorary members, usually the chairman.